xi/vim-indent-folding/README.md

 This plugin enables folding by indentation including the previous line in the fold.
-This ideal e.g. for nested lists:
+This is ideal e.g. for nested lists:

     -   Item 1
         -   Item 1.1